GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 Analysing one or a number of texts of interest:
 - `Topic modeling` : unsupervised machine learning to identify groups of terms that may be representative of a given topic, uncovering hidden themes.
 [Example](https://doi.org/10.1111/faf.12399)
 - `Document classification` such as `Naive Bayes Classfication` : machine learning to classify documents based on information in the text, used in Sentiment and other analysis.
 - `Sentiment analysis` : used to determine whether data is positive, negative, or neutral.
 Used in research to see public sentiment on products, ideas or policy, can undertaken via NLP or machine learning.
+Try the [Tweet Sentiment Visualization tool](https://www.csc2.ncsu.edu/faculty/healey/tweet_viz/tweet_app/) from NC State University.
 - `Network analysis` : analysis of social or other structures comprising variables or actors (represented by nodes), and the relationships (edges) between the nodes.
 - `Named entity recognition` generates a list of people, places, dates, times, percentages, monetary terms [Illinois Library](https://hdl.handle.net/2142/102049).